 5. Glossary

-Agency Administrator – The individual responsible for HMIS use at each partner agency that has ten or more HMIS users.

 Aggregated Public Data – Data that is published and available publicly.
 This type of data does not identify clients listed in the HMIS.

 Client- Person or persons receiving services from an agency using the VT HMIS system for data collection.